Skip to main content.

 Post-Baccalaureate Certificate (PBC)

-Students will gain practical experience in teaching and design for inclusion classrooms, as well as self-contained classrooms through a 150-hours, semester-long practicum/internship experience.
+Students will gain practical experience in teaching within inclusive classrooms, as well as self-contained classrooms, through a 150-hour, semester-long practicum/internship experience.

 The program can be completed in as little as one year.